ⓘ Information card

 Asylum Support stopped

-When the Home Office consider you to be “Appeal Rights Exhausted”, they will stop your financial support and you will be told to leave your asylum accommodation.
+When the Home Office considers you to be “Appeal Rights Exhausted”, it will stop your financial support and you will be told to leave your asylum accommodation.
 You may be eligible for ‘Section 4’ support.
 Read our Toolkit page on Asylum Support to find out more.

 Risk of detention

-The Home Office has the power to detain people at any point in the asylum process, but it is most likely to happen either at the start of the process (see Screening Interview information); or when you are “Appeal Rights Exhausted”.
+The Home Office has the power to detain people at any point in the asylum process, but it is most likely to happen either at the start of the process (for example, at the Screening Interview), or when you are “Appeal Rights Exhausted”.
 You could be detained at a regular reporting appointment at the Home Office, or if there is an immigration raid on where you are staying, or if you encounter immigration officials in another way.
-See problem card and read the Detention section of the Right to Remain Toolkit for more information.
+See the problem card below and read the Detention section of the Right to Remain Toolkit for more information.

 Risk of removal from the UK

-When the Home Office considers you to be “Appeal Rights Exhausted”, they will at some point attempt to remove you from the UK (this may happen very suddenly, or after some time).
-Read problem card and Right to Remain Toolkit section on Removal/Deportation.
+When the Home Office considers you to be “Appeal Rights Exhausted”, they may attempt to remove you from the UK (this may happen very suddenly, or after some time).
+Read the problem card below and the Right to Remain Toolkit section on Removal and Deportation.

 ⚠️ Problem card

-Your appeal is dismissed and the Home Office now consider you “appeal rights exhausted”.
-Your asylum support money is about to stop and you are going to be evicted (made to leave) your asylum accommodation.
+Your appeal is dismissed and the Home Office now considers you “appeal rights exhausted”.
+Your asylum support allowance is about to stop and you are going to be evicted (made to leave) your asylum accommodation.

 ⚠️ Problem card

-Your appeal is dismissed and the Home Office now consider you “appeal rights exhausted”.
+Your appeal is dismissed and the Home Office now considers you “appeal rights exhausted”.
 They may try to remove you from the UK.

 ⚠️ Problem card

-Your appeal is dismissed and the Home Office now consider you “appeal rights exhausted”.
+Your appeal is dismissed and the Home Office now considers you “appeal rights exhausted”.
 You are at risk of being detained.